 Marketers should continuously monitor customer activities when it comes to buying a product.
 The steps taken by the customer, the means of need generation, ways to which customers respond, all of it should be carefully collected.
 While the collection is one part of it, the more difficult part is understanding the data and applying it for the benefit of the company.

 With online analytics available for free of cost, companies simply have to go and read.
-The entire analysis is presented in detailed format.
-Facebook Insights, YouTube Analytics are few of such examples.
-Right from customer logging time to best time to post to a distinction of customers according to age, gender etc is freely available which can be utilized.
+The entire analysis is presented in a detailed format.
+Facebook Insights and YouTube Analytics are a few such examples.
+Right from customer logging time to the best time to post a distinction of customers according to age, gender, etc is freely available and can be utilized.

 While customer monitoring certainly sheds a light on customer insights, direct customer input is valuable.
 Customer monitoring data may or may not match accurately with the exact customer psychology.

 For example, the data may show that a particular customer spends X amount every Saturday at a particular coffee shop but in reality, the customer may have been buying that coffee for someone else.
 In such cases, direct customer input or feedback works better for determining customer insights.